syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 ### Aligning the ToolTip

-The tooltip can be aligned with respect to the cursor position using [`HorizontalAlignment`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTooltip_members.html#) and [`VerticalAlignment`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTooltip_members.html#) properties.
+The tooltip can be aligned with respect to the cursor position using the [`HorizontalAlignment`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTooltip_members.html#) and [`VerticalAlignment`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTooltip_members.html#) properties.

 **HorizontalAlignment**

-The following code example illustrates the positioning of tooltip to left of the cursor.
+The following code example explains the positioning of tooltip to the left of the cursor.

 {% tabs %}